-Blepharitis is a common condition where your eyes become inflammed and this can cause crusting.
-This may be incredibly uncomfortable, and cause soreness and swelling.
-It is very rare but there is the possibility of blurry vision.
+Blepharitis is a common condition where your eyes become inflamed, leading to soreness and crusting at the base of your eyelashes.
+This may be incredibly uncomfortable and cause swelling.
+It is very rare but some people suffering with blepharitis also experience blurry vision.

-This condition will be easily assessible by an optometrist, who will recommend a suitable course of treatment.
+This condition is easily assessable by an optometrist, who will recommend a suitable course of treatment.
 Like with dry eye treatment, the optometrist will recommend a lifestyle change and a course of gel supplements.
-The optometrist may determine that your condition is more severe and requires MiBo Thermoflo™.

 - Your comprehensive consultation and eye exam

 - A thorough treatment plan to manage the condition

 - Check-up appointments

 How long does blepharitis take to clear up?

 Blepharitis is a long term condition and it will take a while for your eyes to return to normal, depending on how severely affected your eyes are.
 Our staff will do everything to ensure that this is managed correctly.
 Some patients find that their condition clears up within a couple of weeks of treatment, while others are required to continue their treatment for several months before seeing an improvement.